 Chicken Nuggets are Okay!
 (Yes, Really!)

-Amidst the science and interviews with researchers, there is a strange and very telling interlude with the founder and C.E.O. of Fresh Bellies, an organic baby food brand.
+Amidst the science and interviews with researchers in the New Yorker article, there is a strange and very telling interlude with the founder and C.E.O. of Fresh Bellies, an organic baby food brand.
 The piece continually reminds us of Saskia Sorrosa’s thinness.
 “Slender and tan, in a denim shirt and black jeans, Sorrosa moved about the kitchen with an easy efficiency,” Bilger writes of her as she roasts beets and fennel in her kitchen to turn into a puree.

 “Good” Food and “Bad” Food

 Dividing food into categories of “good” or “bad” can do lasting damage to children’s relationship with food.
 Raising children with an All Foods Fit mentality can help them become more intuitive eaters, trusting their tastes, their bodies and their instincts about food.
 Ideas about sugar (even sugar that is naturally found in fruit) being harmful or “addictive” is rooted in diet culture, not scientific fact.
 A plate of chicken nuggets or a hamburger ensures that the child eating it will be fed.
 Starting from a place of “good” food and “bad” food, and “good eaters” and “bad eaters,” from infancy (and even before birth) sets children up for a complicated relationship with food rather than being confident, intuitive eaters who trust their bodies.
 All foods, including chicken nuggets, really are absolutely fine.

 Beyond Baby Food: Classism and Social Determinants of Health